Joseph Mason (settler): Contributions to Fort Collins

 postmaster but Mason resigned the office in 1879.

 In 1868, Mason was instrumental in getting the county seat of Larimer County to Fort Collins from Laporte.
 Once the county seat was moved to Fort Collins, the courthouse was located on the second floor of the Old Grout sutler's store building.

 In 1871, Mason was elected Sheriff of Larimer County.
 He was reelected to the position in 1873.
 During his time as sheriff, Mason arrested noted criminal Happy Jack, but he subsequently escaped custody.
+He also arrested notorious outlaw known as "Dirty Desmond."

 In 1872, Mason purchased the Lindell flour mill from Elizabeth Auntie Stone and Henry C. Peterson.

 Joseph Mason donated 50 acres of land to help build Colorado State University.

 Mason Street in Fort Collins is named for Joseph Mason.